splunk/splunk-connect-for-syslog/docs/gettingstarted/byoe-rhel7.md

     ```

 * Optional step: Disable the OOB syslog-ng unit file, as the syslog-ng process configured here will run as the `sc4s`
-service.  rsyslog will continue to be the system logger, and can be left enabled _only if it is configured to not
+service.  rsyslog will continue to be the system logger, and can be left enabled _only_ if it is configured to not
-listen on the same ports as sc4s_.
+listen on the same ports as sc4s.

 ```bash
 systemctl stop syslog-ng